cnerg/cnerg.github.com/source/people/pphw.rst

 ------------------

-In leading the `CNERG Home <http://cnerg.engr.wisc.edu>`_ Computational Nuclear Engineering Research Group], I am interested in applying modern computational science practices to answer real-world and/or policy-driven questions in nuclear engineering.
+In leading the `CNERG Home <http://cnerg.engr.wisc.edu>`_ Computational Nuclear Engineering Research Group, I am interested in applying modern computational science practices to answer real-world and/or policy-driven questions in nuclear engineering.
 There are three primary facets to this work: